dani411/Vespa-Velutina-Tracking-Drone/README.md

 7. Conclusion

-The VespaTracker project represents a paradigm shift in invasive species management.
+The project represents a paradigm shift in invasive species management.
 By elevating the receiver, we solve the most significant limitation of radio tracking: the "blindness" caused by terrain.
 This system provides a scalable, efficient, and highly accurate solution for protecting local apiculture and restoring ecological balance.